-- e.
-At Wageningen University students are allowed to register for courses up to a maximum study load of 15 credits each education term.
+e.
+At Wageningen University students are allowed to register for courses up to a maximum study load of 18 credits each education term.
 If students want to register for an extra course, they must receive approval from the course coordinator of the extra course before the registration deadline has passed.
-The course coordinator will register the students personally. - f.
-The regulations for registration for courses as provided in this article, do not apply to the thesis.
+The course coordinator will register the students personally.